Akashraiden/NLP-E-learning-Content-Classifier-and-Recommendation-System/Readme.md

 ## "NLP-E-learning-Content-Classifier-and-Recommendation-System"

 ### Project Overview:
- #### This project focuses on developing an AI-powered system that classifies and recommends e-learning content based on user needs, preferences, and engagement.
-Using Natural Language Processing (NLP) and Machine #### Learning (ML) techniques, the system aims to automate content categorization and enhance personalized learning experiences.
+#### This project aims to classify and recommend e-learning content based on user preferences, engagement, and learning patterns.
+Using NLP and ML techniques, it automates content categorization and suggests relevant courses to enhance personalized learning.
+The system analyzes course descriptions, user behavior, and feedback to provide accurate recommendations.
+It improves user experience by ensuring access to the most relevant educational resources.